-Services which we offer to God for the world, for His Holy Church and our salvation.
-Since transferring to the Byzantine
+Services which we offer to God for His Church, the world and our salvation.
+Since transferring to the Byzantine Church,

-Church, we now regularly offer the Byzantine Divine Praises of Vespers, Matins and the other Hours as well.
+we now regularly offer the Divine Praises of the Vespers, Matins and the other Hours.

 2. To Share the Truth of Christ: By learning God's Commandments, the Holy Scriptures and the teachings

 of the Holy Church Fathers, in order to live and share them with others.

 Video recording of the Armenian Morning Hour Service and a short talk on the Eastern Churches

 |1.
 Prayer and Witness

 Following the example of St. Hripsimeh of Rome and her companion nuns

 (3rd c.
 AD) who dedicated themselves to lives of prayer and virtue and gave

 the ultimate witness to Christ our Lord as martyrs: We seek to live a life of